rh-aiservices-bu/image-generation-on-openshift/stabe-diffusion-safety-checker/README.md

 ## More model details

 The original model’s categories were obfuscated to prevent people from bypassing them.
 However, they have since been reverse-engineered.
-⚠️ **Note:** The following paper and reference expose NSFW categories.
+⚠️ **Note:** The following paper and example expose NSFW categories.
 Enter at your own risk. ⚠️
 - [Paper](https://arxiv.org/pdf/2210.04610) describing the model in depth.
 - [Example](https://colab.research.google.com/drive/1TWQae-fBpw7vS7j-N1WAM_30Mq2N80JL) where the categories are revealed in the model response.